loliver4/SPINS_PLS_Conn/README.md

 Created by Lindsay Oliver lindsay.oliver@camh.ca

-**SEE STARTUP.MD FOR INSTRUCTIONS ON CREATING A GIT REPO**

 Project Organization
 -----------------------------------

     .
     ├── README.md          <- The top-level README
-    ├── .gitignore         <- Files to not upload to github - by default includes /data ├── LICENSE            <- usage license if applicable ├── data
+    ├── .gitignore         <- Files to not upload to github - data, reports ├── data
-    │   ├── processed      <- The final dataset (can include subfolders etc) │   └── raw            <- The original dataset, generally a link to minimally preprocessed data │
+    │   ├── processed      <- The final data
+    │   └── raw            <- The original data
-    ├── notebooks          <- Jupyter/R notebooks for analysis workflow - Naming should begin with a number, followed by an underscore and a description (e.g. 01_compile_demographics.Rmd)
     │
+    ├── notebooks          <- R notebooks for analysis workflow - should be run in order │
     ├── docs/references    <- Data dictionaries, manuals, and all other explanatory materials │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting │   └── paper          <- Manuscript drafts and materials │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment (if applicable) │
-    ├── code/src           <- Source code for use in this project (virtual environments, bash scripts, etc)
+    ├── code               <- Source code for use in this project (bash scripts)